 “I felt Jane never washed her face, just added another layer of make up each day.”

 “What I had in mind, no professional make up man would have dared put on me.”

 So Bette Davis took charge of her own make-up for the film, and created Jane Hudson’s grotesque look herself.
-Though some doubted her instincts initially, as filming progressed, it was hard to argue with the look Bette created for her character: Jane’s garish appearance was absolute perfection.
+Though some doubted her instincts initially, as filming progressed, it was hard to argue with the look Bette created for her character: Jane’s garish appearance was perfect.

-Joan Crawford on the other hand, wouldn’t be caught dead looking anything but glamorous.
+Joan Crawford on the other hand wouldn’t be caught dead looking anything less glamorous.
 To Bette’s major annoyance, Joan insisted on making Blanche a beautiful crippled recluse.

 Joan shot back with her own criticism of Bette’s over-the-top-grotesque get-up for Jane: